opalj/opal/README.markdown

 You are ready to go.

+#### Toubleshooting:

+When you encounter problems to build OPAL, please consider the following options.

+ - Windows users have to adapt the __global__ sbt options such that it does work with UTF-8.
+To achieve this you have to add the JVM parameter `-Dfile.encoding=UTF8` to the sbt's _sbtopts_ file that is located in the sbt installation directory.
+ - OPAL depends on JavaFX and therefore requires the Oracle JDK and does NOT work with the OpenJDK.

 # Using OPAL
 To get started, go to the webpage of the project [The OPAL Project](http://www.opal-project.de) and go to *Articles and Tutorials*.
 Additionally, the code in the `Demos` project contain a very large number of short(er) examples that demonstrate how to solve commonly recurring tasks and most examples can directly be executed.